What is LinkDate in Amcache? (glossary)

 |---|---|---|

 Confusing these two is the single most common Amcache mistake.
-See Amcache timestamps explained for the full reference.
+The fix is to never, ever, use LinkDate to argue about when a binary appeared on a host.
+See Amcache timestamps explained for the long-form version.

 Import-Csv .\HOST_amcache_UnassociatedFileEntries.csv |